 MDE is authorized by the federal Office of Surface Mining to administer a surface mining control program consistent with the federal law.
 The Bureau of Mines (BOM) Division is responsible for processing, reviewing, and issuing all permits and enforcing all laws and regulations enacted by the state related to coal mine operations.
 These operations include extraction of coal by surface or underground mining methods, processing, and loading coal after extraction, recovering coal from refuse piles left by previous coal mining operations, and prospecting for coal.
-The Abandoned Mine Land Division uses funds available through Title IV of the Surface Mining Control and Reclamation Act (SMCRA), the EPA, and various state funds to eliminate health, safety, and environmental issues caused by coal mines that were inadequately reclaimed and abandoned prior to the date of the federal law (Aug.
-3, 1977).
-The Abandoned Mine Lands Division maintains 11 active and 44 passive systems to improve and maintain water quality in more than 115 miles of western Maryland streams, many of which support viable fishery populations.

-FEDERAL:P.L.
-95-87 SMCRA of 1977STATE:Environment Article, Title 15, Subtitle 1 through 11; COMAR 26.20
+FEDERAL: P.L.
+95-87 SMCRA of 1977, Title V STATE: Environment Article, Title 15, Subtitle 1 through 6 and 8 through 10; COMAR 26.20

-Permitted operations are inspected, at a minimum, 12 times per year.
+Permitted operations are inspected at least 12 times per year.
 They are also required to submit on a regular basis monitoring data for surface and ground water quality; data related to blasting and coal production; and progress reports relating to reclamation of the sites.
 This submitted data is reviewed for regulatory compliance.